Introduction

 Release "nginx" has been upgraded.
 Happy Helming!

-Ensure Helm can cleanly remove the release and associated resources.
+Remove the release and associated resources:

 helm uninstall nginx